Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

 Using the expansion \eq{PSC11} and the explicit form (\ref{PSC5}) of $h_p^{(-)}(t)$, we obtain the following set of real, linear equations

 where

 In matrix notation we may write (\ref{PG2}) in the form

 where $M$ is the $P\times N_A$ coefficient matrix of (\ref{PG2}) and $\vec A$ is the amplitude vector of length $N_A$.
 In order for (\ref{PG4}) to have non-trivial solutions, we require $N_A > P$.
 In general, then, $M$ in (\ref{PG4}) will have rank $P$, and there exist $N_0=N_A-P$ non-trivial solutions $\vec A^{(\alpha)}$ of (\ref{PG4}), $\alpha=1,\ldots,N_0$.
 Since $N_A>P$, the matrix $M$ is a rectangular matrix.
-This suggests to multiply (\ref{PG4}) from the left with the transpose, $M^T$, of $M$, which turns (\ref{PG4}) into
+This suggests to multiply (\ref{PG4}) from the left with the transpose, $M^T$, of $M$, which turns (\ref{PG4}) into the eigenvalue problem,

-where $\Gamma=M^T M$ is a symmetric matrix.
-We show in section S17 that the operation of multiplication with $M^T$ does not change the structure of the solution space.
-In particular, it does not change the number $N_0$ of non-trivial linearly independent solutions $\vec A^{(\alpha)}$ of (\ref{PG4}).
-Thus, (\ref{PG4}) is now turned into an eigenvalue problem with the symmetric matrix $\Gamma$, and we are looking for the $N_0$ eigenvectors $\vec A^{(\alpha)}$ of $\Gamma$ with eigenvalues 0.
+where $\Gamma=M^T M$ is a symmetric matrix, and we are looking for the $N_0$ eigenvectors $\vec A^{(\alpha)}$ of $\Gamma$ with eigenvalues 0.
 The $N_0$ nontrivial vectors $\vec A^{(\alpha)}$ with eigenvalues 0 span the kernel of the matrix $\Gamma$, also known as the {\it null space} of $\Gamma$.
 Numerically diagonalizing $\Gamma$, its eigenvalues typically are of the order of $10^{-12}$ in the null space, and several orders of magnitude larger in the complementary space.
 Thus, the transition from the null space to the complementary space is sharp, with eigenvalues jumping many orders of magnitude at the transition point.
 Therefore, the null space can be identified clearly and unambiguously.
 Without restriction of generality we may also assume that the null-space vectors are normalized.
 Since all null-space vectors $\vec A^{(\alpha)}$ have the common eigenvalue 0, the null space is degenerate.
 Thus, any linear combination of the $N_0$ null-space vectors $\vec A^{(\alpha)}$ are also null-space vectors, and we may assume that the $\vec A^{(\alpha)}$ form an orthonormal basis of the null space according to

 where $\delta_{\alpha\beta}$ is the Kronecker symbol.
 Our goal now is to linearly combine the orthonormal null-space vectors $\vec A^{(\alpha)}$ with real expansion amplitudes $\Lambda_{\alpha}$ to find the optimal null-space vector